MatthewNutt5/snake/README.md

 ## Synthesis

-Completed Verilog modules are synthesized into gate-level logic by Design Compiler.
+Design Compiler synthesizes Completed Verilog modules into gate-level logic.
 DC targets the OSU AMI 0.5μm cell library and provides useful estimates about statistics like area and power required by the synthesized design.
-The module is also tested after synthesis, to ensure that no functionality has been lost by transforming the Verilog code into gates and registers.
+The module is also tested after synthesis to ensure that no functionality has been lost by transforming the Verilog code into gates and registers.

 ## Layout